TimHanewich/Misc-Articles/Dataverse-Application-Users-API/readme.md

 We are now ready to move on to step 2!

 ## Step 2: Register the Service Principal as an Application User in Power Platform
-The Power Platform has a special mechanism for registering access for non-users (i.e. programmatic applications or services that wish to access Dataverse *not* on behalf of a user): [Application Users](https://learn.microsoft.com/en-us/power-platform/admin/manage-application-users)
+To actually interact with your data, Dataverse uses a specialized gateway called an Application User.
+This is a crucial security boundary: it allows you to map your Azure Service Principal to a specific environment and govern it using Dataverse Security Roles.
+By using an Application User instead of a standard licensed user, you ensure that this programmatic access is non-interactive, audit-ready, and adheres to the principle of least privilege within your organization's data.

-Visit the [Power Platform Admin Center](), select your environment, go to "Settings" (at the top), and then select "**Application Users**" under "Users + permissions".
+Visit the [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/), select your environment, go to "Settings" (at the top), and then select "**Application Users**" under "Users + permissions".
 This will open a list of application users registered within this particular Dataverse environment.

 ![app users setting](https://i.imgur.com/cI48Kjt.png)